50K to Miles: What 31.07 Miles Means for Your Body, Recovery, and Performance

 Are You Ready for a 50K?

-• You have completed a marathon.
+• You have built a consistent running base.

 Why US Runners Search “50K to Miles”